Dum Dum Dugan: Marvel Cinematic Universe

 Neal McDonough as Dum Dum Dugan in Captain America: The First Avenger.

 Dum Dum Dugan appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Neal McDonough.
 This version is one of several POWs who was freed and recruited by Steve Rogers to form the Howling Commandos.
 Dugan first appears in the film Captain America: The First Avenger before making subsequent appearances in Agent Carter (2013), the Agents of S.H.I.E.L.D. episode "Shadows", and the Agent Carter (2015) episode "The Iron Ceiling".
-Additionally, an alternate timeline variant of Dugan appears in the What If...? episode "What If...
+Additionally, an alternate timeline version of Dugan appears in the What If...? episode "What If...
 Captain Carter Were the First Avenger?".